nadavmatalon/takeaway/README.md

 gem to send live order confirmation __text messages__.

 __Important Note__: The [twilio-ruby](https://github.com/twilio/twilio-ruby)
-system will only send text messages to __verified phonenumber__.
+system will only send text messages to __verified phone numbers__.
 As a result, if you want to run the app on your machine, you will need to clone the repo, [verify your phone number with Twilio] (http://www.twilio.com/help/faq/voice/how-do-i-add-a-verified-outgoing-caller-id-with-twilio) and modify the `environmental variables` in the `./lib/takeaway.rb` and